 - Waiving the Graduate School requirement of a transcript fee;

 - In some cases, reducing the length of time to the graduate degree through the Reservation of Course for Graduate Credit provision for students who enroll in graduate courses while in undergraduate status; and

 - Saving students money—they pay for reserved graduate credit at undergraduate tuition rates.

 The Graduate School Select Admission Program may be of special benefit to graduate programs with no undergraduate degree offered on campus, or for those programs that recruit new students from different majors.
 Select admission may also be of benefit to those graduate programs engaged in diversity-based proactive recruitment initiatives.

 Graduate programs interested in participating in the Select Admission Program are strongly encouraged to limit their nominations each year to a few outstanding undergraduates.
 Nominations must be forwarded to the Graduate School by the graduate program and must include the following documents:

 - A cover letter from the graduate adviser or graduate admissions officer recommending admission to the Select Admission Program.
-The letter must document that the student is of extraordinary capability and should rank where the nominee would place within a conventional graduate admission cohort (e.g., 2 of 45).
-The letter must also include the student’s UT EID, information on the semester the nominee intends to complete the baccalaureate from UT Austin and the semester the student will begin full-time graduate school.
+The letter must document that the student is of extraordinary capability, should rank where the nominee would place within a conventional graduate admission cohort (e.g., 2 of 30), and note the benefit to the student of being admitted via Select Admissions.
+The letter must also include the student’s UT EID, information on the semester the nominee intends to complete the baccalaureate from UT Austin, the major and degree sought, the EID of the Graduate Advisor for the program, and the semester the student is expected to begin full-time graduate school.